foss4g-europe/2025-foss4g-europe.github.io/content/call-for-proposals/academic-program.md

 this is applicable).
 Reproducibility is ensured when the research makes all artefacts (input data, computational steps, methods and code) openly available to obtain consistent results.
 When available, the code shall be publicly released under an open source license.
+Finally, we discourage authors from extensively using AI to write the paper.

 ## How to Submit a Paper
 The submission procedure is divided into two steps.
 Note that both steps are